 For the performance of the operations in Campo Limpo Tampas, the Institute leased a space within Campo Limpo S.A. with a remuneration of 0.5% of its monthly billing.

-In 2016, the Institute obtained lease revenue from the Campo Limpo Tampas operations amounting to R\$ 136 (2015 - R\$ 82), which is recorded within "Operating lease agreement" in the statement of surplus.
+In 2017, the Institute obtained lease revenue from the Campo Limpo Tampas operations amounting to R\$ 158 (2016 - R\$ 136), which is detailed within "Operating lease agreement" (Note 21).